Once upon a time, the sewing of a coat... I sew Namaste by Coralie Bijasson

 Piping sewing

 Sewing a coat requires a good level of sewing skill.
-Indeed, not only does the coat include technical stitches that we will see, but these technical stitches must be done on a thick fabric.
-This also means that you need a good sewing machine with a strong motor that can smoothly handle the different thicknesses.
+Indeed, not only does the coat include technical points that we will see, but these technical points must be done on a thick fabric.
+This also means you need a good sewing machine with a strong motor that can smoothly handle the different thicknesses.

 - making the hood